kontainapp/km/docs/build.md

 ## Build system structure

 At any dir, use `make help` to get help on targets.
-Or , if you use bash, type `make<tab>` to see the target list.
+Or, if you use bash, type `make<tab>` to see the target list.

 Build system uses tried-and-true `make` and related tricks.
 Generally, each dir with sources (or with subdirs) needs to have a Makefile.
 Included makfiles are in `make/*mk`.